raniceyue/questcrunch/_pages/our-process.md

 {% endcapture %}

 <div class="notice--primary">{{ links-to-prototypes | markdownify }}</div>

+The above prototypes were evaluated by our group's TA, who gave feedback, and insights on the features that she liked from each prototype

 ### Prototype 2nd Iteration
 For the 2nd iteration, we decided to pick the 2 best prototypes from the 4 prototypes in the 1st iteration, to be used for our [Expert (Peer) Evaluation]().